cdl-geneseo/geneseo-dictionary/O/On-fleek.md

 # On fleek

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : On fleek

 Created by  Unknown User (ssw2), last modified on Apr 28, 2015

 (adj.)
 To look good, see ‘on point.’Students also reported a notable usage of this term in reference to eyebrows, “just got my eyebrows done, they're on fleek.”
 Not Geneseo specific.
 (Wilcoxen, N-R, 2015)